Skip to content

 Why do we have high-level and low-level components in the core model?

-The components describe the main elements in the modelled energy systems in FRAM.
+The components describe the main elements of the modelled energy systems in FRAM.
 We have high-level and low-level components in the core model, which are all Python objects.

 High- and low-level representations of energy systems

-The low-level descriptions enable generic algorithms that minimize code duplication and simplify data manipulation, especially convenient for developers.
+The low-level descriptions express the same energy system components in a highly abstract and generic form.
+This enables generic algorithms that minimize code duplication and simplify data manipulation, especially convenient for developers.
 Read below to understand why this decomposition is so useful.

 Low-level components: flow and node

-Flows represent a commodity flow and can have arrow attributes that each describes contribution of the flow into a node.
-The arrows have a direction to determine input or output to the node, and parameters for the contribution of the flow to the node (conversion, efficiency and loss).
+In FRAM, flows have attributes called arrows that determine direction of the movement.
+Several arrows can be connected to a single flow, where each describe the contribution from the flow into a node.
+The arrows have a direction to determine whether it is input or output to the node, and parameters for the contribution of the flow to the node (conversion, efficiency and loss) (see the second example below).
 In FRAM, arrows are also Python-objects with their own attributes.

 How are high-level components represented as low-level components in FRAM?